PisterLab/scum-test-code/README.md

 Confluence for SCuM Documentation and Guides: https://crystalfree.atlassian.net/wiki/spaces/SCUM/overview?homepageId=229432

+## Questions?
+Message Austin: austinpatel at berkeley dot edu

 ## Preface
-- Windows is the recommended OS for SCuM development.
+- Native Windows is the only OS you can use for full SCuM development, and even a Windows VM running on macOS has been shown not to work (bootloading SCuM with nRF doesn't work through the VM for some reason).
+So you will need to stick to a Windows laptop or desktop PC running Windows.
 - Current version of SCuM is `scm_v3c`

 ## Contributing